 If you’re worried about stitching on the vinyl when attaching the end caps, take a look at our tutorial on Sewing with Sticky Stuff.
 We used the built-in AcuFeed™ Flex fabric feeding system on our Janome Skyline S7, which powered through with no problem, but the instructions below give you tips on alternatives to try for the best stitching results.

-A thicker thread, such as the gorgeous Aurifil 28wt we used, is recommended for the decorative stitching.
+A thicker Thread, such as the gorgeous Aurifil 28wt we used, is recommended for the Decorative Stitching.
 We provide details below on the exact colors and stitch patterns we used, but as we always suggest, test first to confirm!
-You can vary the stitch motif itself and well as the stitch length and width, and of course, the color options are nearly endless.
+You can vary the stitch motif itself as well as the Stitch length and width, and of course, the color options are nearly endless.
 Aurifil offers their 28wt in 270 colors.

-Experiment with whatever you like to create your embellishments, but stick with something that has enough inate heft to hold its shape or stabilize a lighter weight substrate to provide a stiffer finish.
+Experiment with whatever you like to create your embellishments, but stick with something that has enough innate heft to hold its shape or stabilize a lighter weight substrate to provide a stiffer Finish.
 You don’t want anything that will hang limp against the strap or might fold or wrinkle with everyday wear and tear.

 Our strap finishes at approximately 2⅜” wide x 40” end to end, approximately 46” long when you add in each end tab and its hook.
 This length is based on the most common lengths we found with the ready-made straps, and it works well either over the shoulder or cross body.
 You could certainly cut yours shorter or longer, but keep the width the same in order to use the free pattern offered below.

 Sewing Tools You Need